The Banking Regulation Review: Belgium

 The resolution plan must cover the credit institution as well as its Belgian and foreign subsidiaries.

-Pursuant to the BRRD, as from January 2016, bank failures are in principle resolved by contributions from shareholders and creditors of the failing institution (bail-in), and no longer by public intervention (bail-out).
-This measure is intended to minimise the cost of resolution for taxpayers, and to give bank shareholders and creditors a greater incentive to efficiently monitor the institution's financial situation.
-Further provisions on bail-in obligations were inserted in the Banking Act by the Royal Decree of 18 December 2015.
+Pursuant to the BRRD, bank failures should, in principle, be resolved through contributions by shareholders and creditors of the failing institution (a bail-in) rather than through public intervention (a bail-out).
+This measure is intended to minimise the cost of resolution for taxpayers and to incentivise bank shareholders and creditors to monitor the institution's financial situation.

 Rules on the transfer and mutualisation of ex ante contributions to be made by credit institutions to the Single Resolution Fund are provided for in a separate intergovernmental agreement entered into between 26 Member States of the Banking Union, including Belgium, on 21 May 2014.
 The Single Resolution Fund is the resolution financing arrangement for the Single Resolution Mechanism.
 It can only be used to the extent necessary to ensure effective application of the resolution tools and for specific purposes (e.g., to guarantee the assets or liabilities of, or make loans to, the institution under resolution).